Sea ice floe segmentation in close-range optical imagery using active contour and foundation models: Image segmentation

 \subsection{Segment Anything Model}

-Unlike traditional snake-based models, which rely on pixel-level features such as smoothness, roughness, and contrast specific to each image, modern AI-driven techniques interpret images based on general patterns learned from extensive training datasets.
-Vision foundation models \citep{Dosovitskiy2020anImage} exemplify this innovation in image segmentation.
-By leveraging deep learning techniques, these models process entire images without requiring prior knowledge of an object's shape, eliminating the need for manual feature engineering or predefined contours.
+Snake-based models rely on pixel-level features to segment images, where the features include smoothness, roughness, and contrast, which are specific to each image.
+In contrast, modern AI-driven approaches, exemplified by vision foundation models \citep{Dosovitskiy2020anImage}, leverage deep learning to identify general patterns from extensive training datasets.
+These models process entire images without prior knowledge of object shapes, thus eliminating the need for predefined contours or manual feature extraction.

-Segment Anything Model (SAM) \citep{Kirillov2023segment}, developed by Meta AI Research, stands as the first and only vision foundation model capable, in principle, of segmenting any object in an image.
-Built on the widely-used PyTorch deep learning framework \citep{ketkar2021introduction}, SAM offers two distinct segmentation modes.
-The first, an automatic mask generator, segments all identifiable elements in an image independently, requiring no input from the user.
-SAM autonomously determines which areas to segment based on its internal parameters, providing a fully automated solution.
-The second, a prompt-based mode, allows users to guide the segmentation process by marking regions of interest with points or bounding boxes.
-This modality is particularly valuable when precision and control over the segmented areas are critical.
+The Segment Anything Model (SAM), developed by Meta AI Research \citep{Kirillov2023segment}, is a vision foundation model designed for general-purpose image segmentation.
+Built on the PyTorch deep learning framework \citep{ketkar2021introduction}, SAM operates in two distinct modes.
+The first (SAM-A) is an automatic mask generator that segments all identifiable elements in an image without user input, autonomously determining segmentation regions based on its internal parameters.
+The second mode (SAM-P) is prompt-based, allowing users to guide the segmentation process by specifying regions of interest using points or bounding boxes.
+This mode is particularly useful when precision and control over the segmented output are essential.

+Tests on two representative images indicate that the newer version, SAM 2 \citep{ravi2024sam}, performs worse than the original SAM model for sea ice segmentation tasks, detecting on average 40\% fewer floes in automatic mode and 13\% fewer in prompt-based mode.
+A detailed comparison between SAM and SAM 2 is provided in \S\ref{sam2}.
+This finding contrasts with \citet{ravi2024sam}, who reported similar performance between the two versions, but aligns with \citet{sengupta2024sam}, who found that SAM 2 is less effective on low contrast images.
+Accordingly, we continue with the original SAM model.